Andell4301/EreshCalcs2/arguments.md

 </tr>
 </table>
 Used to set Super Effective Modifier.
-This is used for servants like Gilgamesh and Enkidu with an NP that deals supereffective damage.
+This is used for servants like Gilgamesh and Enkidu with an NP that deals Super Effective damage.
 This is NOT used for servants like Jack the Ripper with an NP that applies a power mod buff.
 <br><br>
 Please note that the base value of SE is 100%.
 Gilgamesh's 50% Additional Damage vs Servants should be